Click here to go to our page on AESAs

 Patriot radar, image from Wikipedia.com

-So far there are not many consumer applications of phased arrays.
+So far there are not many consumer applications of phased arrays with the recent exception of some of the newer WiFi routers.
 This is because they can be quite expensive, due to the need for many microwave phase shifters and their control signals.
-On top of the phase shifter expense, phased arrays usually need a low noise amplifier at each element for receive, and a power amp at each element for transmit.
+On top of the phase shifter expense, phased arrays usually need a low noise amplifier at each element for receive operation, and a power amp at each element for a transmit signal.
 One consumer market that is developing for phase arrays is satellite television for vehicles such as RVs.
 For a couple thousand dollars, your kids can now watch eight Disney channels, while you tour the painted desert in your Winnebago.
 Life is good, especially if it appears on a small screen!
 Of course, the main driver for all developments in consumer technology is pornography, in this case, now you and your date can watch pay-per-view flicks on the Playboy channel from the comfort of your recreational vehicle!

 The physics behind phased arrays are such that the antenna is bi-directional, that is, they will achieve the same steerable pattern in transmit as well as receive.
 In many applications, both transmit and receive systems are needed; the solution to this problem is known as the transmit/receive module (T/R module), which will be the subject for another day.